 A respected educator, speaker and performer, Cesar has been asked to participate regularly in panel discussions and workshops at Pace University, SUNY Purchase and Indiana University, as well as the International Ballroom Convention and Gay Men’s Health Crisis (GMHC).
 He has also led Vogue workshops at Earl Mosley’s Institute of the Arts (EMIA), Vibrant Flow Escape (VFE) Dance Festival in Dominican Republic, Cultural Arts Center of Washington Heights, Harlem Dance Club, Brown Girls Burlesque, Berlin Vogue Out, Pride for Youth, Advanced Street Style Lab and The Ailey School’s BFA students.
 Worldwide performances also include Japan, Italy and Germany, with invitations to judge, perform and teach workshops at Funkin’ Styles Berlin, Meeting Hip Hop in Sao Paolo, Brazil and back home at NYC’s House Dance International Festival, Men in Skirts at Tompkins Square Park’s Howl Festival, Back to Tabac NYC Pride Extravaganza and the Bronx Museum.

 A master craftsman and designer, Cesar also creates an exquisite array of one-of-a-kind garments, costumes and accessories for high-end boutiques as well as friends, fellow performers and celebrities alike.
 In 2018, his keen ability was utilized and showcased in the Platinum Award Winning Windows at Bloomingdale’s (design:retail's Best Windows in New York).
 He has modeled for fashion publications Gear, Details, Vanity Fair, Spanish Vogue and Blue Magazine.
 He has worked behind the scenes at New York’s Olympus and Mercedes Benz Fashion Week and served as casting and wardrobe supervisor for BET’s Rip the Runway.
 Cesar continues to work as a runway and performance coach for both established and upcoming models and performers.
-His powerful yet delicate Vogue skill has also been seen on Good Day New York, True TV w/ Seth Rogen, the Simply Be commercial campaign in the UK and the upcoming film Live in Manila shot on location in The Philippines.
-Stay tuned!
+His powerful yet delicate Vogue skill has also been seen on True TV w/ Seth Rogen, the Simply Be commercial campaign in the UK, as 'Sin Andre' in the feature film I'm An Electric Lampshade (shot in The Philippines) and in the documentary Love Is In The Legend.

 Read An Oral History Of Voguing By A Pioneer Of The Iconic Dance by Ja’han Jones for Huffington Post: https://www.huffingtonpost.com/entry/cesar-valentino-vogue-alvin-ailey_us_5b11857ce4b02143b7cc4b63